mattpe/bcwt/week2.md

       - add a new function cat_update_put to `./controllers/catController.js`
         - the function should receive _name_, _age_, _weight_, _owner_ and _id_ in req.body and send them to updateCat function of `./models/catModel.js`
       - modify `/` route for PUT method in `./routes/catRoute.js` to call cat_update_put function
-      - click on a modify-button under the cats to fill the Modify cat form in `index2.html`, send the form and check in phpMyAdmin whether the data has been modified.
+      - click on a modify-button under the cats to fill the Modify cat form in `index2.html`, send the form and check in database whether the data has been modified.

 15. Use the `/` route for DELETE method in `./routes/catRoute.js` to delete cats in database